DrrrChatbots/drrr-botext/manuals/script-en.md

 ```

 Like the keyword "arguments" in JS, in function or lifted scope, the "args" keyword provide you the argument list.

+You can declare and initialize the variable in current scope by using `=`, the behavior is same as Python, while JavaScript will initialize the variable in global.

+But if the variable exists in global, the `=` operator will update the variable instead of declare it in current scope, it is different from Python, and more similar to JavaScript.

+If you want to declare the variable that already existed in global in current scope, you can use `let`.

+ex: `let x, y = 2 + 2;`

 ### builtins